CCOM-NLP4Music-AI-Lab/Computational-Ethnomusicology/README.md

 # Computational-Ethnomusicology
-Following Papers and Resources of Computational Ethonomusicology
+Following Papers and Resources of Computational Ethonomusicology.
+All papers are uploaded.

 ------
 Papers List-General